tesshuflower/samples/helm-volsync/README.md

 This sample shows how to deploy volsync on managed clusters  using the helm subscription.
 The Policy attached here [volsync-addon-subscription](./policy/create-subscription-policy.yaml) creates the channel, subscription, placement for all volsync addons.
 It uses the [volsync-acm-config.yaml](./policy/volsync-acm-config.yaml) ConfigMap to define the volsync chart channel repo and other volsync default settings ( stable channel, etc.
-The channel point to a repo which should contain an index.yaml in this format [index.yaml](../index.yaml), or [this](https://github.com/fxiang1/app-samples/blob/main/index.yaml)

 The Policy creates the main volsync channel and for each volsync chart version, create the subscription and placement.
 The volsync chart will be deployed on all managed clusters with a label volsync that matches the subscription placement( for example volsync=0.10.0  label.)

 What the volsync addon controller should do: